 Responses regarding drinking water quality issues were almost entirely applicable to rural communities.
 52% percent of questionnaire respondents rely on drinking water from a well and 82% of this group expressed concern about the quality of that water.
 Multiple communities cite nitrates as a major groundwater quality issue, noting that runoff from nearby agriculture, septic fields, and brine waste can seep into groundwater supplies.
-In multiple rural communities, bottled water is relied upon in some scenarios due to a lack of confidence in drinking water quality.
-The Rancho California Water Districts 2015 UWSMP cites constituents of concern in the Temecula Valley Groundwater basin including TDS, nitrate, VOCs, perchlorate, arsenic, fluoride, and manganese.
+In multiple rural communities, bottled water is relied upon in some scenarios due to a lack of confidence in drinking water quality and for emergency drinking water supply.
+Some urban residents rely on bottled water due to cultural backgrounds and distrust in the drinking water supply.